 Local values do not change between Terraform runs or stages in the lifecycle, such as plan, apply or destroy.

-In the below example, we define name_prefix in our locals block, that adds "JacksDemo-" plus the contents of the environment variable, e.g. "JacksDemo-Prod".
-This is then used to name an application gateway, in combination with the var.application_gateway_name.
+In the example below, we define name_prefix in the locals block.
+It combines "JacksDemo-" with the contents of the environment variable, giving something like "JacksDemo-Prod".
+We then use that prefix to name an application gateway, together with var.application_gateway_name.

 locals {